 Student Financial Services

-- The personal data that student financial services collects is used to process payments, refunds, credits and may be shared with non-affiliated collection agencies
+- The personal data that student financial services collects is used to process payments, refunds, and credits and may be shared with non-affiliated collection agencies

 - Purpose: To provide students and alumni with online access to employers, job postings, events, resources and to maintain efficient appointment and event registration, and to comply with federal or state reporting requirements.

 GIA Alumni Association